gottstech/cocoa_grinwallet/README.md

 ## Credits

-The code was using the [Ironbelly](https://github.com/cyclefortytwo/ironbelly) as the initial reference.
+The code use the [Ironbelly](https://github.com/cyclefortytwo/ironbelly) as the initial reference.

 The related code taken with thanks and respect, with license details in all derived source files.